Auburn American River Swimming Spots swimming hole in California

 What type of swimming spot is Auburn American River Swimming Spots?

-Auburn American River Swimming Spots is a river on American River located in CA, near SACRAMENTO.
+Auburn American River Swimming Spots is a river on American River located in California, near Sacramento.
 Find swimming spots along the American River near Auburn, CA. Get directions, safety tips, and access notes for this popular unofficial recreation area.

 When is the best time to visit Auburn American River Swimming Spots?